MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/recover-a-database-without-restoring-data-transact-sql.md

 ---
 title: "Recover database - no restore (Transact-SQL)"
-description: In SQL Server, a recovery-only restore recovers a database without restoring a backup.
-You might recover a read-only file that is consistent with the database. ms.custom: seo-lt-2019 ms.date: "12/17/2019" ms.prod: sql
+description: In SQL Server, a recovery-only restore recovers a database without restoring a backup, typically as the last step when restoring a sequence of backups. ms.custom: seo-lt-2019 ms.date: "12/17/2019" ms.prod: sql